GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How do I use Gato GraphQL to build headless sites? =

 With Gato GraphQL you can create an endpoint that exposes the data from your WordPress site.
-Then, within some framework to build headless sites (based on Next.js, Gatsby, Hugo, or any other) you can retrieve the data from the WordPress site, and render the static website.
+Then, within some framework (such as [Next.js](https://nextjs.org/) or others) you can query the data and render the HTML using CSR (client-side rendering).

 = How do I fetch Gutenberg block data with Gato GraphQL? =